EbeyJoeRegi/Unicourt/README.md

 # Unicourt
-Creaating a github repo for unicourt
+Creating a github repo for unicourt